Regularity conditions in the realisability problem with applications to point processes and random closed sets: Realisability of covering probabilities for random sets

-Theorem~\ref{thr:indic} ensures only the existence of a binary stochastic process with given marginal distributions up to a certain order.
-However, it is not guaranteed that the constructed stochastic process has upper semicontinuous realisations, which should be the case if this process is the indicator of a random \emph{closed} set in a topological space $\carrier$.
-If the carrier space $\carrier$ is finite (more generally, has a discrete topology), then this problem is avoided, since each random set is closed.
+Theorem~\ref{thrindic} ensures only the existence of a binary stochastic process with given marginal distributions up to a certain order.
+However, it is not guaranteed that the constructed stochastic process has upper semi-continuous realisations, which should be the case if this process is the indicator of a random \emph{closed} set in a topological space $\mathbb{X}$.
+If the carrier space $\mathbb{X}$ is finite (more generally, has a discrete topology), then this problem is avoided, since each random set is closed.
 Furthermore, the closedness issue can be settled in the following special case of two-point probabilities in the product form (and can be generalised for multi-point covering probabilities).
-The following result implies, in particular, that the random indicator function from Example~\ref{ex:product} does not correspond to a random closed set.
+The following result implies, in particular, that the random indicator function from Example~\ref{exproduct} does not correspond to a random closed set.
 It also illustrates regularity problems arising in realisability problems for random closed sets.

-\begin{theorem} Assume that $\carrier$ is a separable space.
+\begin{theorem} Assume that $\mathbb{X}$ is a separable space.
 A function

-is a two-point covering function of a random closed set if and only if $p_x$, $x\in\carrier$, is an upper semicontinuous function with values in $[0,1]$ such that each point $x$ with $p_x\in(0,1)$ has an open neighbourhood $U$ such that $p_y>0$ only for at most a countable number of $y\in U$ and the sum of $p_y$ for $y\in U$ is finite. \end{theorem} \begin{proof} \textsl{Sufficiency}.
-Note that the set $L=\{x:\; p_x=1\}$ is closed by the upper semicontinuity of $p_x$.
-The separability of $\carrier$ and the condition of theorem imply that the set $M=\{x:\; p_x\in (0,1)\}$ is at most countable.
+is a two-point covering function of a random closed set if and only if $p_x$, $x\in\mathbb{X}$, is an upper semi-continuous function with values in $[0,1]$ such that each point $x$ with $p_x\in(0,1)$ has an open neighbourhood $U$ such that $p_y>0$ only for at most a countable number of $y\in U$ and the sum of $p_y$ for $y\in U$ is finite. \end{theorem}

+\begin{pf} \textit{Sufficiency}.
+Note that the set $L=\{x\dvtx p_x=1\}$ is closed by the upper semi-continuity of $p_x$.
+The separability of $\mathbb{X}$ and the condition of theorem imply that the set $M=\{x\dvtx p_x\in(0,1)\}$ is at most countable.
 The sufficiency is obtained by a direct construction of a random subset $Z$ of $M$ that contains each point $x$ with probability $p_x$ independently of all other points.
-It remains to show that the random set $\rset=Z\cup L$ is closed.
+It remains to show that the random set $\xi=Z\cup L$ is closed.
 Consider $x\in M$ and its neighbourhood from the condition of theorem.
 Since $\sum p_y<\infty$, only a finite number of $y$ belong to $Z$ and so they do not converge to $x$.
-Thus, $x$ with probability zero appears as a limit of other points from $\rset$ unless $x\in L$ and so belongs to $\rset$ almost surely.
+Thus, $x$ with probability zero appears as a limit of other points from $\xi$ unless $x\in L$ and so belongs to $\xi$ almost surely.